gammu/gammu/docs/manual/smsd/tables.rst

 ``SenderID`` (text)
     which SMSD instance should send this one sequence, see :config:option:`PhoneID` and :ref:`smsd-multi`.
-If blank, first SMSD who sees this message will process it.
+If blank, first SMSD who sees this message first will process it.

 ``SendingTimeOut`` (timestamp)
     used by SMSD instance for own targets